MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 + [Azure Key Vault](/azure/key-vault/general/overview) in the same subscription as Azure AI Search.
 You can [create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal), [Azure CLI](/azure/key-vault/general/quick-create-cli), or [Azure PowerShell](/azure/key-vault/general/quick-create-powershell).
 The key vault must have **soft-delete** and **purge protection** enabled.

-+ A search client that can create an encrypted object.
-Into this code, you reference a key vault key and application registration information.
-This code could be a working app, or prototype code such as the [Python example](#python-example-of-an-encryption-key-configuration) in this article.

-  To add CMK support, create an object using the [REST client](search-get-started-rest.md), [Azure PowerShell](search-get-started-powershell.md), or an Azure SDK (Python, .NET, Java, JavaScript).
++ A search client that can create an encrypted object, such as a [REST client](search-get-started-rest.md), [Azure PowerShell](search-get-started-powershell.md), or an Azure SDK (Python, .NET, Java, JavaScript).

 ## Limitations